yonasBSD/nerdlog/README.md

 ## TODO first

+- :set numlines=100
+- Use https://github.com/benhoyt/goawk just to check the awk syntax before submitting the query
 - Implement hosts filtering:
   - Use https://github.com/benhoyt/goawk and have filters be defined like "/my-host-/", or "/my-host-/ && !/01/ && !/02/"